 Can I say that I find any opportunity to bake?

 St. Patrick’s Day is the perfect time to make a batch of cupcakes!
 Chocolate cupcakes are one of H’s favorites.
 I felt like I should make Guinness chocolate cake, or at least buttercream flavored with Irish Cream.
-Honestly, I had none of those in my pantry, so I went with my standard tried and true chocolate cake recipe.
+Honestly, I had none of those in my pantry, and these had to be kid-friendly, so I went with my standard tried and true chocolate cake recipe.
 If you do have Irish Cream on hand, feel free to swap out the milk or whipping cream for it!
 I really must add a bottle to my shopping list!

 These cupcakes are everything you would expect: intense chocolate flavor, fudgy, moist and perfectly sweet.

 While we dislike sugary-sweet frostings, chocolate cupcakes need a regular buttercream.
 The intense bittersweet chocolate paired with this type of buttercream is perfect.

 I thought about tinting the buttercream green, but I personally didn’t think they would look appetizing.
 I try not to use too much food coloring, and I would hate to confuse anyone who might think they were mint flavored.
 We are obviously not fans of mint!

 The vanilla buttercream is my standard recipe.
 It has the perfect ratio of 1:3 (butter:icing sugar).
 Duff Goldman also uses the same measurements.

 Enjoy; you will not be able to stop at eating just one!

 - 1 3/4 cups unbleached flour